ivan-paz/kiloColors/RGBKiloCounter/README.md

 ## Quick start
-1. install scikit-image library (this depends on your operation system) 1.1 You might also install pandas and shutil libraries.
+1. install scikit-image library (this depends on your operation system)

+1.1 You might also install pandas and shutil libraries.

-2. Execute python kiloColorCounter.py \<number of kilobots to track\>
+3. Execute python kiloColorCounter.py \<number of kilobots to track\>

+4. The results are placed at result.txt with the following format:

+\<File name\>      \<color\> \<number of kilobots of that color\> \<total number of kilobots in the file\>

+For example:

+output0053.jpg green 10 37

 ## Detailed doc